prysmaticlabs/documentation/website/docs/install/install-with-script.md

 </TabItem>
 <TabItem value="win">

-1. Decide where you would like to keep prysm files, create a working directory and enter it:
+1. Open a command prompt window in the desired directory for Prysm.
+Then create a working directory and enter it:

 ```sh
 mkdir prysm && cd prysm